+Mark discusses our need for possessions.
 We spend a lot of life accruing stuff, but does it really make us happy?
-Mark Watson attempts to make sense of life, assisted and impeded by Sam Simmons and Will Adamsdale.
+From August 2016.

-New series from multi-award winning Mark Watson.
-Assisted and impeded in equal measure by henchmen Sam Simmons and Will Adamsdale, he revives his quest to make some sort of sense of life, against the backdrop of a world that has, in recent times, come to seem even more peculiar than usual.
+Multi-award winning Mark Watson is assisted and impeded in equal measure by henchmen Sam Simmons and Will Adamsdale, in his quest to make some sort of sense of life, against the backdrop of a world that has, in recent times, come to seem even more peculiar than usual.

 The tenacious trio take on some of human life's central topics - family, spirituality, Scandinavia.
 Watson peddles his unique, high-octane stand-up while Simmons and Adamsdale chip in with interjections which include (but are not limited to) music, shopping lists, life advice, stunts, avant-garde offerings and divvy interactions.